wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     *   (b) that is or purports to be an imitation of the voting paper and that has on it any matter likely to influence any vote.

-    (2) Every such person commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) Every such person commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (3) Nothing in this section applies to anything said or done---